-- Arbitrary pulse sequences: the capability of executing arbitrary pulse sequences defined in Qibolab, which is a fundamental requirement of a driver.
-This feature is not related to the execution of pulses with arbitrary waveform shapes. - Arbitrary waveforms: the capability of executing pulse waveforms of arbitrary shape.
-For drivers that do not support this feature, rectangular, Gaussian and DRAG waveforms can still be synthesized. - Multiplexed readout: allows playing and acquiring multiple multiplexed pulses through the same line.
-It is particularly useful for multi-qubit chips where the readout line is commonly shared among multiple qubits. - Hardware classification: the capability of doing single shot measurement classification during the execution of a pulse sequence. - Fast reset: the capability of actively resetting the state of a qubit to zero after a measurement.
-This feature requires hardware classification and enables faster executions of repeated pulse sequences. - Device simulation: the possibility of simulating in advance the pulses to be executed, without directly using quantum hardware. - RTS frequency: RTS (Real Time Sweeper) refers to the capability of executing a pulse sequence multiple times with different values of, in this case, the frequency of a pulse.
-This feature facilitates faster qubit characterization and experiments. - RTS amplitude: real-time sweeping of the amplitude of a pulse. - RTS duration: real-time sweeping of the duration of a pulse. - RTS start: real-time sweeping of the start time of a pulse. - RTS relative phase: real-time sweeping of the relative phase of a pulse. - RTS 2D: the capability of combining two RTS scans on different parameters. - Sequence unrolling: the capability of converting a sequence repeated multiple times, in a minor number of longer sequences that each contains multiple measurements, in order to decrease the overall time spent on pulse compilation and communication to the devices.
+- Arbitrary pulse sequences the capability of executing arbitrary pulse sequences defined in Qibolab, which is a fundamental requirement of a driver.
+This feature is not related to the execution of pulses with arbitrary waveform shapes. - Arbitrary waveforms the capability of executing pulse waveforms of arbitrary shape.
+For drivers that do not support this feature, rectangular, Gaussian and DRAG waveforms can still be synthesized. - Multiplexed readout allows playing and acquiring multiple multiplexed pulses through the same line.
+It is particularly useful for multi-qubit chips where the readout line is commonly shared among multiple qubits. - Hardware classification the capability of doing single shot measurement classification during the execution of a pulse sequence. - Fast reset the capability of actively resetting the state of a qubit to zero after a measurement.
+This feature requires hardware classification and enables faster executions of repeated pulse sequences.

-- Hardware averaging: the capability of repeating the same experiment multiple times and obtain, directly from the device, averaged results. - Singleshot (No Averaging): the capability of obtaining from the devices all the non-averaged results. - Integrated acquisition: the capability of acquiring complex signals [103] with "in-phase" and "quadrature" (IQ) components demodulated and integrated for the measuring time. - Classified acquisition: the capability of performing 0-1 state classification after the integrated acquisition. - Raw waveform acquisition: the capability of acquiring non-integrated IQ waveform values.
+- Device simulation the possibility of simulating in advance the pulses to be executed, without directly using quantum hardware. - RTS frequency RTS (Real Time Sweeper) refers to the capability of executing a pulse sequence multiple times with different values of, in this case, the frequency of a pulse.
+This feature facilitates faster qubit characterization and experiments. - RTS amplitude real-time sweeping of the amplitude of a pulse. - RTS duration real-time sweeping of the duration of a pulse. - RTS start real-time sweeping of the start time of a pulse. - RTS relative phase real-time sweeping of the relative phase of a pulse. - RTS 2D the capability of combining two RTS scans on different parameters. - Sequence unrolling the capability of unrolling several smaller subsequences into a longer single sequence as in loop unrolling.
+It aims to decrease the overall time spent on compilation and communication steps by reducing its amount from once every subsequence to once every unrolled sequence. - Hardware averaging the capability of repeating the same experiment multiple times and obtain, directly from the device, averaged results. - Singleshot (No Averaging) the capability of obtaining from the devices all the non-averaged results. - Integrated acquisition the capability of acquiring complex signals [114] with "in-phase" and "quadrature" (IQ) components demodulated and integrated for the measuring time. - Classified acquisition the capability of performing 0-1 state classification after the integrated acquisition. - Raw waveform acquisition the capability of acquiring non-integrated IQ waveform values.

-C. Transpiler
+3.3 Transpiler